 In general, lenders prefer to see a consistent 45-hour pay period as compared to hours which are all over the board.

 Just remember that withÂ VA loans, VA-approved lenders willÂ look at your full financial picture rather than just a checklist; it'sÂ amongÂ the reasons why VA loans are unique.

-Policies and guidelines can vary by lender.Click to see today's rates (Mar 26th, 2017)
+Policies and guidelines can vary by lender.Click to see your VA loan eligibility (Apr 30th, 2017)